BSDStammtisch/bsdstammtisch.at/posts/bsdstammtisch-0x09-2018-11-13.md

 - FreeBSD 10.4 EOL
 - FreeBSD 12 upcoming
 - Book: Absolute FreeBSD, 3rd edition, by Michael W. Lucas
+- BSD powered high-availability gummibaerlampchen talking to hardware using BSD and one-wire and some random hacks
 - Got a topic you'd like to present on?
 Please do!

 - Please present your topic!